Gorgonopsia: Extinction

-Most gorgonopsians went extinct at the end of the Upper Permian during the Permian–Triassic extinction event, which was primarily caused by volcanism which formed the Siberian Traps.
+Prior to the Permian–Triassic extinction event, many gorgonopsians began to go extinct in Africa and Eastern Europe.
+In Eastern Europe, gorgonopsians went extinct due their inability to adapt to changes in temperature and humidity.
+Following their extinction the macropredator niches were taken over by large therocephalians and archosauriform reptiles taking over macropredatory niches.
+Majority of the large-bodied rubidgeines died out early Daptocephalus Assemblage Zone.
+Rubidgea, the last rubidgeine, went extinct during a turnover event that separates the lower and upper subzones being replaced by Inostrancevia.
+The last known gorgonopsian taxa were represented by Inostrancevia and Cyonosaurus in the upper Daptocephalus AZ.
+Both taxa went extinct during the PTEM, which was primarily caused by volcanism which formed the Siberian Traps.
 The resultant massive spike in greenhouse gases caused rapid aridification due to: temperature spike (as much as 8–10 °C at the equator, with average equatorial temperatures of 32–35 °C, or 90–95 °F, at the beginning of the Triassic), acid rain (with pH as low as 2 or 3 during eruption and 4 globally, and the subsequent dearth of forests for the first 10 million years of the Triassic), frequent wildfires (though they were already rather common throughout the Permian), and potential breakdown of the ozone layer (possibly briefly increasing UV radiation bombardment by 400% at the equator and 5000% at the poles).
-A possible specimen of Cyonosaurus suggests that some smaller taxa may have survived up to the latest Permian or Early Triassic.
+Initially, it was thought that some smaller taxa of such as Cyonosaurus up into the Early Triassic, but later analysis found it to have been erroneous.
+Despite this, it is the youngest occurrence of gorgonopsians within the Karoo Basin, suggesting it was more resilient to the early phases of the mass extinction.
 Among therapsids, small therocephalians and large herbivorous anomodonts managed to cross the Permian–Triassic boundary, and survived respectively until the Middle and Upper Triassic, but only small-bodied species of cynodonts survived into the Jurassic, whose descendants would include mammals.
-The niches gorgonopsians left open were eventually filled by the archosaurs (including crocodiles and dinosaurs) during the early stages of the Triassic.
+The large predatory niches gorgonopsians left open were eventually filled by the archosaurs (including crocodiles and dinosaurs) during the early stages of the Triassic.